 It’s definitely worth the effort, as millions of jobs are going unfilled.
 And it will only get worse as more baby boomers retire, taking their expertise and experience with them.
 According to an article in USA Today in October 2019, the problem is prevalent in most U.S. states.
 In fact, there are more jobs than people looking for them in 39 states, according to a Stateline analysis of June 2019 hiring and employment data from the federal Bureau of Labor Statistics.
 In August, the number of national job openings was 7.1 million compared with 6 million unemployed jobhunters.
 And many surveys have reported that employers are unable to find skilled workers.

 In regard to PRIME schools, so far we’ve talked about how they are inspiring and preparing students for manufacturing careers during the Industry 4.0 era.
 But what if students can’t afford the higher education that would make their dreams come true?
 PRIME has students covered there, too.
-The SME Education Foundation annually awards millions in scholarships to hundreds of high school seniors, undergraduates and post-graduate students pursuing two-year, four-year or advanced degrees in manufacturing or engineering.
+The SME Education Foundation annually awards millions in scholarships to hundreds of high school seniors, undergraduates and graduate students pursuing two-year, four-year or advanced degrees in manufacturing or engineering.